maliha63/Master-AI-Prompting/README.md

 ---

-## 📜 License
+##📜 License
+This project is licensed under the MIT License.

-MIT License © 2025 Maliha Bathool C
+© 2025 Maliha Bathool C

 ---